peacey/split-vpn/README.md

 ## What is this?

-This is a helper script for the OpenVPN or WireGuard client on the UDM that creates a split tunnel for the VPN connection, and forces configured clients through the VPN instead of the default WAN.
+This is a helper script for multiple VPN clients on the UDM that creates a split tunnel for the VPN connection, and forces configured clients through the VPN instead of the default WAN.
 This is accomplished by marking every packet of the forced clients with an iptables firewall mark (fwmark), adding the VPN routes to a custom routing table, and using a policy-based routing rule to direct the marked traffic to the custom table.
+This script works with OpenVPN, WireGuard, OpenConnect, or an external nexthop VPN client on your network.

 ## Features